tulane-cmps6610-fall-2025/problem-set-04-adumont2/answers.md

      Hence, the last non-leaf node in the treee should be at index $i = [n/2] -1$.
 All nodes after this are valid mini-heaps.We can then iterate backward looping from $i = [n/2] -1$ down to the root (index $0$).
 We can implement the operation **sift-down** or **heapify** operation.
 This operation assumes the subtrees rooted at the left and right children of $i$ are already valid mini-heaps. t compares the node $i$ with its children.
 If $A[i]$ is larger than its smallest child, it is swapped with the smallest child.
 This process is recursively executed (the node "sifts down") until the node $i$ is smaller than both of its children or it becomes a leaf.

+     Work analysis:

+     The work of sift-down is proportional to the height of the node, not the height of the whole tree and the vast majority of nodes are near the bottom of the tree.
+Only one node (the root) is at height $logn$ and this is the only node that the full $O(logn)$ work is done on.

 - **2b.**